 The Bible teaches there are only 2 religions, which are grace and debt (Romans 4).
 Grace is the undeserved goodness of God offered to everyone who believes, it cannot be of works.
 Debt is owed by God because of good works, it cannot be of faith.
 These 2 religions are in stark contrast to each other.
 Grace teaches there is nothing you can do to earn salvation.
 Debt teaches you have to do everything to earn salvation.
 They cannot be mixed.
 Salvation is either by grace or by works—not both!
 If even the smallest amount of work is required, it is not grace.
 If even the smallest amount of grace is required, it is not debt.
-Many, many years ago, I had a calendar with the following 2 poems that illustrate these religions.
+Consider the following 2 poems that illustrate these religions.
 Which one are you trusting?

 Out of the night that covers me,